pskaarup/yet-another-node-webkit-seed/README.md

 * Create github wiki as the size of this readme is getting a bit too large

 * Add task for updating `app/package.json`

+* Switching to SASS, update installation instructions for this
+* Add installtion for compass